General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 - Who shot Phil Mitchell in an iconic 2001 Eastenders storyline?

-- Which iconic soap character lost his first wife to electrocution by hair dryer?
+- Which iconic cleaning soap character misplaced his first spouse to electrocution by hair dryer?

-- What is the name of Scott Drinkwell’s drag queen alter-ego in Hollyoaks?
+- What’s the identify of Scott Drinkwell’s drag queen alter-ego in Hollyoaks?

 Answers